What is a 1:1?

 A 1:1 schedule has a defined first date and time and then a frequency for recurring 1:1s that can be daily, weekly, fortnightly, monthly, quarterly, annually or on an individual basis.

-You can connect your Microsoft account and view availability directly via outlook calendar
+You can connect your Microsoft / Google account and view availability directly via outlook calendar

 You have the ability to host the meeting in person or via video using your favourite tools (MS Teams, Slack, Zoom)